AU's 2021 Three Minute Thesis (3MT ®) competition

 - Building your resume/CV

-Note: Doctoral and Masters students who have defended, but have not yet convocated, are eligible to participate.e
+- Graduate students who have already defended their thesis but have not yet convocated are eligible to participate.

 - A single static PowerPoint slide is permitted.
 No slide transitions, animations or ‘movement’ of any description are allowed.
 The slide is to be presented from the beginning of the oration.